Schönbrunn Palace

 State Apartments

-As a short highlight tour, the State Apartments give you a compact insight into some of the finest rooms at Schönbrunn Palace.
-Here you’ll see unique interior ensembles with grand halls and exquisite cabinets, giving you an impression of courtly display at the time of Maria Theresa as well as insights into the monarch’s personal tastes.
+Discover the State Apartments with an audio guide and gain a compact insight into some of the finest rooms at Schönbrunn Palace.
+Here you will see unique works of art with grande halls and exquisite cabinets that give an idea of courtly display at the time of Maria Theresa as well as insights into the monarch's personal tastes.

 Audioguide Audioguide